farhan-shadiq/IoT-Based-Patient-Monitoring-System-Using-Arduino/README.md

 - **Performance**: Use an interrupt-based approach for heartbeat calculation.
 - **Error Handling**: Add retry mechanisms for network and server errors.

-## MATLAB GUI: Send Email Application: Send_mailGui.m
+## MATLAB GUI Send Email Application: Send_mailGui.m

 This MATLAB GUI application allows users to send emails directly from within MATLAB using a simple graphical interface.
 Users can input a message, and upon pressing the send button, the application will email the message to a predefined recipient.